gardener/gardener/docs/concepts/resource-manager.md

           labelSelector: ...
       ```

-      This enforces that the (multiple) pods are scheduled across nodes and across zones.
+      This enforces that the (multiple) pods are scheduled across zones.
       It circumvents a known limitation in Kubernetes for clusters < 1.26 (ref [kubernetes/kubernetes#109364](https://github.com/kubernetes/kubernetes/issues/109364).
       In case the number of replicas is larger than twice the number of zones then the `maxSkew=2` for the second spread constraints.

+   Independent on the number of zones, when the `high-availability-config.resources.gardener.cloud/failure-tolerance-type` annotation is set and NOT empty, then the `whenUnsatisfiable` is set to `DoNotSchedule` for the constraint with `topologyKey=kubernetes.io/hostname` (which enforces the node-spread).

 ### Auto-Mounting Projected `ServiceAccount` Tokens